Sullivan Square station: Modern station

 A 2018–2019 construction project, funded as part of environmental mitigation of the new Encore Boston Harbor casino, reconfigured Sullivan Square roadways and the station busways.
 The lower busway was divided into two lanes, and a new exit to Cambridge Street was added at the south end of the busways.
 Three short sections of bus-only turn lane on Beacham Street, Maffa Way, and Main Street were added for buses entering the station.
 Repairs to the platforms and canopies were bid in 2018 and completed in 2021.
 The entire Orange Line, including Sullivan Square station, was closed from August 19 to September 18, 2022, during maintenance work.
+Additional segments of bus lanes on Broadway, Mystic Avenue, and Lombardi Street were added around 2025 as part of a bridge reconstruction project.

 Plans

 Sullivan Square was a proposed stop on the Urban Ring – a circumferential bus rapid transit (BRT) line designed to connect the existing radial MBTA rail lines to reduce overcrowding in the downtown stations.
 Under draft plans released in 2008, Urban Ring buses would have used the existing bus loop, and a new platform would be built to serve the Haverhill and Newburyport/Rockport commuter rail lines.
 The project was cancelled in 2010 In March 2024, the MBTA announced plans to extend to Silver Line route from to Sullivan via Everett Square.